Concepting & Storyboarding

 Too far in

-Alternatively, we could draw on (or add) some themes related to theories that the world actually ended sometime between 2012-2017, and the majority of people “shifted” to a different dimension, while others are still trying to survive in the decaying remnants of the destroyed reality we once knew.
-The prevailing theories originate with CERN super-colliders having triggered some quantum/quark particles to split between their positive and negative quarks.
-It all sounds crazy AF but it’s real, and there’s even a theory tracing it all back to the murder of Harambe.
+ADDITIONALLY we could draw on themes re. theories that the world actually ended sometime between 2012-2017, and the majority of people “shifted” to a different dimension, while others are still trying to survive in the decaying remnants of the destroyed reality we once knew.
+This originates with CERN super-colliders having triggered some quantum/quark particles to split between their positive and negative quarks.
+YES it sounds crazy AF but it’s super interesting: there’s even a theory tracing it all back to the murder of Harambe.

 \\ START: MOBILE ONLY CONTENT BELOW //